 That is correct.
 There are a lot of bears in this area.
 So many actually that it is not uncommon for the locals to spot one now and again.
 There have been instances when Bears were seen walking around in the town early in the morning and at around 7-8 pm.

 An ideal time to start the trek is around 8-9 am if you want to go early.
-By then, there is a lot of people movement of the villagers and the tourists, and safer in terms of the wildlife.
+By then, there is a lot of people movement of villagers and tourists, and safer in terms of wildlife.

 If you start any later than that, the trek will get a little crowded and there will be a lot of tourists, ponies, and locals on it.
 I am not saying that it will get too crowded but all the ponies will make it a little difficult to walk on the narrow path.

 Also Read: When is the Best time to Visit Sonamarg

 Thajiwas Glacier is one of the prime attractions of a trip to Sonamarg.
 The 3 kilometers long trek passes through lush green pastures, and beautiful forests, and ends at a viewpoint from where you get a clear view of the glacier.

 You do not actually go all the way to the glacier.
 The trek ends in a meadow which is called ‘snow point’.
 There are a few tea stalls at the viewpoint where you can get something to eat before starting on your way back.

 Near that meadow, a bit of snow remains for all 12 months on the slopes of the mountains.
 This is where the activities like riding a sled on the snow take place.

 If you are up for it, you can actually continue beyond the viewpoint and get a little closer to the glacier.
 The trek extends for another 7-8 kilometers and ends at a village called Sarbal, on the other side of Sonamarg.